woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Forty
 **Sitting silently, doing nothing, waiting for nothing, just waiting — with no end in view, with no goals or desires or attachments, simply being silent and aware.. .this is how the final awakening comes.**

-In our ordinary life the mind pulls away from <u>boredom</u> because it needs excitement to stay alI've.
+In our ordinary life the mind pulls away from <u>boredom</u> because it needs excitement to stay alIive.
 It knows only two possibilities, movement or sleeping.
 If nothing is going on the mind is just bored, it wants to go to sleep.
 But sitting silently,doing nothing is a third possibility — consciousness without occupation.

 It is the ultimate facing of boredom.
 It is going deeper and deeper into the boredom, into the emptiness, into the hollowness beneath all the onion-layers of the mind.
 It is penetrating deeper into <u>tedium</u>, into silence, into nothing, into lack of stimulation.